Best Bose headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bose headphones you can buy in 2020.

 These Series I of the Bose QuietComfort headphones might have been superseded by the Series II model, but they're still a solid choice for those who want to put the world on pause.
 You'll benefit from the most effective noise-cancelling technology around and enjoy crisp, bright vocals to boot.
 And you might find a bargain.

-Unlike earlier Bose noise-cancelling cans, which ate AAA batteries with the enthusiasm of a hyperactive child scoffing Smarties, these are rechargeable.
+Unlike earlier Bose noise-cancelling cans, which ate AAA batteries like a child scoffing Smarties, these are rechargeable.
 They also feature Bluetooth for wireless playback and NFC for one-touch pairing.

 Would they win a beauty contest?
 Probably not, but the plush ear cups will cocoon your cochleas in comfort.
 When you factor in the cheaper price, they're a no-brainer.